AlattasFatima/AlattasFatima/README.md

 - 👋 Hi, I’m @AlattasFatima
-- 👀 I’m interested in Full stack developing
+- 👀 I’m interested in App developing
 - 🌱 I’m currently learning Java and HTML
 - 📫 You can reach me at AlattasFatima22@gmail.com & @FOAlattas at any social media platform